 - Games that may give you carpal tunnel if you're playing them way too often, but that's about it: Bocce ball (sometimes called bowls) involves bowling small balls on the lawn as close to a target as possible.
 You're really only going to hurt someone if you're intentionally attempting to bludgeon them.
 Croquet (using a mallet to hit a ball through a course of hoops) might cause you to fall into acute boredom, but that's about it.
 And then there are some lawn games popular outside the United States that are based a similar idea: Kubb, a well-known game in Sweden, involves throwing sticks to knock down the wooden blocks of opponents.

 So play away, and stay safe.
-And if you need lots more ideas for fun lawn games, check out more links on the next page.
+And if you need lots more ideas for fun lawn games, check out more links below.